RyanonRails/blog/source/_posts/2013-05-13-hosting-octopress-with-amazon-s3-and-cloudfront.markdown

 #### Deploy to Amazon S3 static site

-There's a great rake task located [here](http://www.jerome-bernard.com/blog/2011/08/20/quick-tip-for-easily-deploying-octopress-blog-on-amazon-cloudfront/) that we'll leverage:
+There's a great rake task located [here](http://www.jerome-bernard.com/blog/2011/08/20/quick-tip-for-easily-deploying-octopress-blog-on-amazon-cloudfront/) that we'll leverage.
 Paste this at the bottom of your Rakefile:

 {% codeblock lang:ruby %}